ItsukiKigoshi/open-desk-view/README.md

-# This project is currently paused because of the webcam resolution limitation.💡
+# This project is currently paused because of the webcam resolution limitation.
-We will continue to work on this project when the camera's resolution is increased, or some other solutions hit us💡
+We will continue to work on this project when the camera's resolution is increased or some other solutions hit us💡

 Description: Open-sourced webcam tool for easily showing docs on ur table in online meetings like Apple's 'Desk View'.